Per Diem Tax Deduction Tips for Truck Drivers in 2024 | ATBS

 • You must be away from home for 'substantially longer than a normal work day', per the IRS.

-• You must have a home from which to be away.
+• You must have a home from which to be away from.

-• For 2021 and 2022 taxes, if you meet both requirements above, you can deduct $69 for each full day away from home as a driver and as a ride-along that assists in business functions.
-You can deduct $51.75 per partial day as a driver and as a ride-along that assists in business functions.
+• If you meet both requirements above, for any days on or after October 1, 2024, you can deduct $64 for each full day away from home as a driver and $40 as a ride-along that assists in business functions.
+You can deduct $48 per partial day as a driver.

-At ATBS, we believe that a good way to start tracking Per Diem is to keep a Per Diem calendar, where you put an ‘X’ on full days away, and a ‘/’ on partial days.
-That way you can count up exactly how many days of Per Diem you have for your tax preparer come tax season.
-In order to prove your Per Diem, you will need to be able to provide DOT ELD logs with time, date, and location.
-Also, it's good practice to keep all receipts and documentation of travel for at least 3 years.
+At ATBS, we believe that a good way to track is by using the ATBS Hub.
+Since the Per Diem rate changed during 2024, the ATBS Hub will track exact dates and changes in Per Diem rates.
+That way you can determine exactly how many full and partial days you have to report to your tax preparer for 2024.
+In order to substantiate your Per Diem, you may need to provide DOT electronic logging device information with time, date, and location.
+It is good practice to keep all receipts and documentation for this Per Diem deduction for at least three years.

 bottom of page